 While it is easy to think that tradeoffs are bad – limiting options, or narrowing the customer base – they are an integral part of decision making.
 You will never be everything to everyone, and an attempt to do so runs the risk of being ‘stuck in the middle’, providing nothing of any value to anyone.

 The fact is, you will continually be making tradeoffs, if only on where you focus your energy and attention.
 Firms typically have multiple possible directions that they can take their product and inevitably different possible customers that they can target and reach out to.
-The real question is not whether you are making tradeoffs in your decision making, but are you actively thinking them through, and giving active consideration to what is the best approach.
+The real question is not whether you are making tradeoffs in your decision-making, but are you actively thinking through the tradeoffs, giving active consideration to what best aligns with the strategy.

 The danger of the non-decision